Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: Summary and outlook

-To summarize, we have developed the measurement-adapted time-coarse graining (MaTCG) as a systematic perturbation theory with both closed-form combinatorial formulas for the superoperators generated at each order and a diagrammatic representation for each term in the corresponding coefficients.
-In addition, we have given a prescription for modeling the time-coarse grained dynamics of open quantum systems, which starts from the standard system+bath formalism and treats the system and bath degrees of freedom on the same footing in deriving the time-coarse grained effective master equation before the bath degrees of freedom are traced out.
-This approach not only directly relates the measurement time resolution $\tau$ to the validity of Markov and secular approximations, but also suggests that the effective incoherent processes need to be treated on the same footing as the coherent ones in a measurement-informed system+bath formalism, which opens up the possibility for new types of bath-induced effective dynamics of the reduced system density matrix observed with finite time resolution.
-In particular, the interplay among the bath degrees of freedom, the external drives, and the system nonlinearity can lead to intricate forms of non-Markovian incoherent transitions which are very difficult to capture with effective Hamiltonian methods.
 As a demonstration for the method, we have applied the MaTCG perturbation theory to an experimentally relevant model for the dispersive readout of a transmon qubit, where simple analytical expressions for the drive-induced relaxation and excitation rates have been found for each transmon energy level, along with other corrections which contain all the known effective dynamics in the literature as a subset.
 The drive-induced transition rates have been found to be surpass the Purcell decay rates for moderate drive strengths ($\langle n_{c} \rangle \sim 1$), for which there has been at least indirect evidence from recent experimental analysis \cite{Devoret_March_Meeting, Minev_npj}.
 Noticeably, the most dominant contributions to the drive-induced transitions are not sensitive to the anharmonicity $\epsilon$, and we expect similar phenomena both for coupled linear quantum oscillators and for fluxonium-resonator systems.
 In addition, with cumulant expansion in the resonator quadrature variables, we have derived effective equations of motion for the relevant transmon and resonator variables with sub-GHz time resolution.
 The limited number of relevant variables and the absence of fast dynamics in those equations of motion make numerical simulation much easier than in conventional approaches, and we have been able to solve for the transient resonator dynamics and the late-time steady state of the transmon in a single simulation.
 Furthermore, we have also been able to solve for higher moments of the resonator quadrature variables in a time-efficient way using the TCG equations of motion.